More-Collaborative-Laboratory/ww4zero/datamodels.md

 -  `approvedDate`: Saves date and time information when the budget was approved
    -  Attribute type: **Property**.
    -  Required
+-  `image`: url da imagem
+   -  Attribute type: **Property**.
+   -  Optional
--  `madeFor`: Identification the project that this budget belongs to
+-  `belongsTo`: Identification the project that this budget belongs to
    -  Attribute type: **Relationship**.
-   -  Required
+   -  Optional